wp-plugins/tedtalks-embedder/readme.txt

 If you want to set default width, height and language values for your TED Talks, go to Settings --> Media to set the values and omit values defined in the shortcode (last example).

 NOTE: **You can't use this plugin and Jetpack's shortcodes module at the same time**.
 But you can use this plugin and Jetpack if you deactivate first the Jetpack's shortcodes module.

-= Features =

-* Easy and simple usage
-* Uses same shortcode used for WordPress.com
-* You can set default values (in Settings -> Media) width, height, and language of TED Talks.
-* Supports multiple TED Talks in the same post

-= Requirements =

-* WordPress 3.8.1 or higher.
-* You can't have Jetpack's shortcodes module activated.

 == Installation ==